"""

 return mean_alignment

-""" Calculate Hitrate of nearest neighbor recovery for a single map.
+Calculate the Hitrate of nearest neighbor recovery for a single map.
 The

 score is averaged across all objects.